Xuan Wu Shan Nine Emperor Gods Festival 2017

 After leaving the last temple, XWS heads to Changi Beach.
 The sedan chair is set up on a mat with offerings laid out in front of it.

 Meanwhile, other helpers prep the dragon ship to be sent off.
 They place the folded paper, offerings and red lanterns into the ship.
-The five points on the beach are also prepared.
+The five points on the beach are also prepared and secured.

 The five points on the beach are once again struck with the whip.